mynameistony/Number-Guess/README.md

 ***********************

-Run `make all` to setup execution, then `make run` to begin begin execution.
+Run `make all` to setup execution, then `make run` to begin execution.

 ***************
 **Description**